 as it is always better to be safe than sorry.
 Because the printed circuit board has tracks both sides many solder joints have to be made on both sides of the board; this is tedious but it is essential to make good

-ready built charger is provided with the kit; fully charged batteries give about eight hours working.
-There is an automatic fade-out facility which switches off the display (which consumes about half the total power) approximately
+source.
+A ready built charger is provided with the kit; fully charged batteries give about eight hours working.
+There is an automatic fade-out facility which switches off the display (which consumes about half the total

-constant facility which, unlike most other calculators, can be used with all four functions.
+stored constant facility which, unlike most other calculators, can be used with all four functions.
 Another advantage of the calculator is that it will not overflow.
-Other calculators will ignore any entries over eight digits long; the
+Other calculators will ignore any entries over eight digits

-SUPACAL stores not only the eight digits entered but also stores an exponent up to 1079; the true decimal point position is found by dividing by powers of ten until the point appears
+long; the SUPACAL stores not only the eight digits entered but also stores an exponent up to 1079; the true decimal point position is found by dividing by powers of ten until the

 INSIDE THE POCKET CALCULATOR